kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

           failurePredicateName: "MyPredicate" #(1)!
     ```

-    1. Name of the predicate from the `name()` method
+    1. Exception filter name from `CircuitBreakerPredicate#name()` (all errors are recorded by default).

 ### Imperative usage { #imperative-usage }

-You can use a breaker in imperative code, for this you need to implement `CircuitBreakerManager` as a dependency and take `CircuitBreaker` from it by the name of the configuration that would be specified in the annotation.
+You can use a breaker in imperative code: inject `CircuitBreakerManager`
-and take `CircuitBreaker` from it by the name of the configuration that would be specified in the annotation:
+and get `CircuitBreaker` from it by the configuration name that would be specified in the annotation:

 ===! ":fontawesome-brands-java: `Java`"